Harpeth Hills Flying Monkey Marathon: Origin

 The marathon's creator asserts that the marathon's name honors a local legend about flying monkeys.
 According to the legend, the flying monkeys are an endangered cryptid often confused with large owls and hawks.
 Before 1939, the monkeys were supposedly commonly seen throughout the Southeastern United States, with large populations living in middle Tennessee and Appalachia.
 The legend states that, following 1939, the flying monkeys were hunted to the point of near-extinction.

 Race history

+The marathon has taken place annually since 2006.
+Race themes are documented by annual Hatch show prints, sourced here, and finisher totals with results can be seen here.